damianhakert/damianhakert.github.io/source/posts/2016-12-11-proposed-server-purchase-for-gitlab-com.html.md

 The servers come with 2x 10Gbps RJ45 by default (Intel X540 Dual port 10GBase-T).
 We want to [dual bound](https://docs.oracle.com/cd/E37670_01/E41138/html/ch11s05.html) the network connections to increase performance and reliability.
-We think that 20Gbps is enough to have minimal latency between the Ceph servers.
+We think that 20Gbps is enough to have minimal latency between the Ceph servers, right now our higest peaks are 1Gbps.
 And this will allow us to take routers out of service during low traffic times, for example to restart them after a software upgrade.

 Ceph reference designs recommend a seperated front and back network with the back network reserved for Ceph traffic.